max-wild/Thermal-Gas-Videos/README.md

  3. `video_count` sets how many videos (with different gas scenarios) are created
  4. `render_image_slideshow` lets you pick between rendering each scenario in a single .mp4 video, or a series of .png images

+## Generated Environments

+Each environment for the gas changes many different parameters to ensure that every scenario is complex, akin to the real world.
+Each scenario includes changes to forces such as:

+ - Wind direction and strength
+ - Temperature of the gas in relation to the environment
+ - Gas buoyancy
+ - Gas vorticity
+ - Direction of lighting
+ - Air turbulence and noise intensity
+ - Initial direction of emitted particles
+ - Amounts of initial emitted particles
+ - Density and color of gas (in greyscale)

 ## Note

-If Google Colab is used to run this project, ensure that the runtime is connected to a GPU with Edit->Notebook settings->Hardware accelerator->GPU !
+If Google Colab is used to run this project, ensure that the runtime is connected to a GPU with Edit->Notebook settings->Hardware accelerator->GPU

 Cheers!
 Max